appfoundry/Reliant/SwiftDraft/Documentation/Design.md

 **Alex**:
 We talked about mocking away the `relyOn(..)` function, but I think the main issue is the fact that a direct reference to a concrete context class will be spread across the entire code base.
 This indeed makes it difficult to switch contexts, e.g. in stub/mock or test configurations.

+=> I played around with making the context a protocol and passing that to `relyOn()`, but I quickly ran into issues with this approach because protocols can't be used outside of generic requirements (Swift 2), if associated types are involved.
+Making contexts referencable via protocols would allow us to decouple it so its implementation can be switched out.